 Some labs have already set up their digital pathology system to auto-load select images from their radiology PACS (Picture Archiving Communication System) upon case signout, allowing treating physicians to view and navigate the very slide from which patient diagnosis is based.
 At the same time, radiologists can see radiographs along with MRI and CT scans and the corresponding histology slides in one view.

 With so many examples of labs doing great things by adopting digital pathology, suddenly the hurdles of increasing server storage and rearranging infrastructure seem less daunting than before.
 More and more labs will be dusting off their scanners and reengaging in the conversation to evolve to digital pathology.
-As the adoption of digital pathology and AI grows, pathology labs will experience more dramatic increases in workflow efficiency and enjoy a new era of collaboration.
+As the adoption of digital and computational pathology grows, labs will experience more dramatic increases in workflow efficiency and enjoy a new era of collaboration.
 The ultimate outcome?
 Faster, more accurate diagnoses for patients, and a broader volume of information at their treating physicians’ fingertips.